AdamLassiter/go/README.md

 While SQLx _can_ provide compile-time checks of SQL queries, this feature is only available through the provided macros; these suffer some ergonomic downsides which the gains do not justify.

 ### SQLite
 See [schema.rs](src/schema.rs)

-Go! specifically uses [SQLite](https://www.sqlite.org/docs.html) as the SQL database engine of choice - it's quick enough, runs locally to minimise required infrastructure, and allows backups to be as trivial as a single file copy.
+Go! uses [SQLite](https://www.sqlite.org/docs.html) as the SQL database engine of choice - it's quick enough, runs locally to minimise required infrastructure, and allows backups to be as trivial as a single file copy.

+#### SQLite Extensions
+Go also leverages the following following

 ### Askama
 See [template.rs](src/template.rs) and [templates](templates)